cunnie/writings/i_am_become_forever.md

 "I'm sorry that you had to use your liquor to disinfect my hand."

 The man chuckled.
-"It'd be a stretch to call this stuff, «liquor», and I don't drink it myself anyways — I keep it around for guests."
+"It'd be a stretch to call this stuff, 'liquor', and I don't drink it myself anyways — I keep it around for guests."

 He grabbed an old rag and tore a strip off.
 "Don't worry, it's clean."
 And